nalkat/universe/docs/INTERFACE_CHECKLIST.md

 - [x] Add pause/resume/stop controls and a reset workflow to the desktop client.
 - [x] Render territory outlines, city maps, and resident dots for catalog selections.
 - [x] Add a simulation status indicator and catalog search workflow to the desktop client.
+- [x] Move catalog loading onto a background worker and surface status updates so the GUI stays responsive.